-Equinix uses various subservice organizations for environmental protection controls at the Chicago 4 (CH4) and Seoul 1 (SL1) data center facilities.
+Equinix uses various subservice organizations for environmental protection control services at the Chicago 4 (CH4), Seoul 1 (SL1) and Dublin 1 (DB1) IBX data centers.
 The description includes only the control objectives and related controls of Equinix and excludes the control objectives and related controls of the subservice organizations.
 The description also indicates whether certain control objectives specified by Equinix can be achieved only if complementary subservice organization controls assumed in the design of Equinix's controls are suitably designed and operating effectively, along with the related controls at Equinix.
-Our examination did not extend to controls of the subservice organization, and we have not evaluated the suitability of the design or operating effectiveness of such complementary subservice organization controls.
+Our examination did not extend to controls of the subservice organizations, and we have not evaluated the suitability of the design or operating effectiveness of such complementary subservice organization controls.

-The information included in Section 5, "Other Information Provided by Equinix" is presented by management of Equinix to provide additional information and is not a part of Equinix's description of its Global Data Center Housing Services system made available to user entities during the period November 1, 2021, to October 31, 2022.
+The information included in Section 5, "Other Information Provided by Equinix" is presented by management of Equinix to provide additional information and is not a part of Equinix's description of its Global Data Center Housing Services system made available to user entities during the period November 1, 2022, to October 31, 2023.
 Information in Section 5 has not been subjected to the procedures applied in the examination of description of the Global Data Center Housing Services system and of the suitability of the design and operating effectiveness of controls to achieve the related control objectives stated in the description of the Global Data Center Housing Services system.